GeNIe: Generative Hard Negative Images Through Diffusion: Experiments

+Since the impact of augmentation is more pronounced when the training data is limited, we evaluate the impact of \genie{} on Few-Shot classification in Section~\ref{sec:few_shot}, Long-Tailed classification in Section~\ref{sec:long_tail}, and fine-grained classification in Section~\ref{sec:finegrained}.
+For \genienoad{} in all scenarios, we utilize \genie{} to generate augmentations from the noise level set $\{0.5, 0.6, 0.7, 0.8, 0.9\}$.
+The selection of the appropriate noise level per source image and target is adaptive, achieved through Algorithm~\ref{alg:genieada}.

-\textbf{Baselines.} We use Stable Diffusion 1.5 \cite{rombach2021highresolution} as our base diffusion model.
+\textbf{Baselines.} We use Stable Diffusion 1.5 \citep{rombach2021highresolution} as our base diffusion model.
 In all settings, we use the same prompt format to generate images for the target class: i.e., ``A photo of a $ {<}\texttt{target category} {>}$'', where we replace the $\texttt{target category}$ with the target category label.
 We generate $512\times512$ images for all methods.
 For fairness in comparison, we generate the same number of new images for each class.
 We use a single NVIDIA RTX $3090$ for image generation.
-We consider $2$ diffusion-based baselines and a suite of traditional data augmentation baselines, as follows.
+We consider $4$ diffusion-based baselines and a suite of traditional data augmentation baselines.

-\textbf{\imgimg:} This baseline follows the data augmentation strategy based on Stable Diffusion proposed in \cite{luzi2022boomerang,meng2021sdedit}.
-Concretely, we sample an image from a target class, add noise to its latent representation and then pass it through the reverse diffusion.
-Notice that the focus here is on a target class for which we generate extra positive samples.
-Adding large amount of noise (corresponding to large number of diffusion iterations) leads to generating an image less similar to the original image.
+\textbf{\imgimg} \citep{luzi2022boomerang,meng2021sdedit}: We sample an image from a target class, add noise to its latent representation and then pass it along with a prompt for the target category through reverse diffusion.
+The focus here is on a target class for which we generate extra positive samples.
+Adding large amount of noise leads to generating an image less similar to the original image.
 We use two different noise magnitudes for this baseline: $r=0.3$ and $r=0.7$ and denote them by \posl{} and \posh{}, respectively.